unexist/blog/_posts/2022-07-21-orchestration-with-nomad.md

 A simple solution here is to configure different instances and set a fixed port for each, but we can also use the [dynamic port][11] feature of [Nomad][30]:

-We first have to remove the static port number from our [job][24] definition - by basically removing the configuration and force [Nomad][30] to ports for us now:
+We just have to remove the static port number from our [job][24] definition - by basically removing the configuration and force [Nomad][30] to assign ports for us now:

 ###### **HCL**
 ```hcl